Diogo Rangel

-Diogo Santos Rangel (born 19 August 1991) is a Brazilian footballer who plays as a defender for Série D club Toledo.
-Although he played for the Timor-Leste national team, he was later found ineligible by the Asian Football Confederation.
+Diogo Santos Rangel (born 19 August 1991) is a footballer who plays as a defender for club São Bento.
+Born in Brazil, he played for the Timor-Leste national football team.

 Club careers

 Dili United

 After he defended the Timor Leste U-23 in the arena Southeast Asian Games he joined a local club in Dili, Timor Leste, namely Dili United.

 Sriwijaya Football Club

 After undergoing selection for two weeks with Sriwijaya, Diogo got a contract offer from the club's management.
 On 8 November 2012 Diogo agreed to sign a three-year contract with Sriwijaya.
 He scored his first goal for Sriwijaya against Persisam Putra Samarinda, but his goal could not help his team from losing 2–4.

 Gresik United

 In May 2013 Diogo loaned to Gresik United from the Sriwijaya for 5-month until the end of season.

 Daejeon Citizen

 In March 2014 Diogo join Daejeon Citizen.

 Lee Man

 On 19 July 2019, Diogo signed for Hong Kong Premier League club Lee Man.
 On 21 January 2020, his contract was terminated.